Arbor Day Celebrated

 About the Committee

-The Atherton Tree Committee was formed in 1989 to improve the quality of life in our community by inspiring our residents to perpetuate a healthy urban forest and to guide landscaping of public lands.
+The Atherton Tree Committee was formed in 1989 to perpetuate a healthy urban forest and to guide landscaping of public lands.
 The goals of the Committee are to educate residents on the proper care and selection of trees, to reduce the loss of our existing trees through better resident tree care, and to plant trees on public and private land where trees have been lost to old age or disease.
 The Committee has assisted residents with replacement criteria and species selection.
 We have assisted the Town with the implementation of a reforestation plan for trees lost to Dutch elm disease.
-Thanks to the work of the committee, Atherton is designated a Tree City by the Arbor Day Foundation.
+Thanks to the work of the committee, Atherton is designated a Tree City and celebrates Arbor Day every year.
 See the town web site for the Municipal Code and New Ordinances affecting trees.
 The photo at right is of a large live oak in the Town's Holbrook-Palmer Park.

 Save Your Oaks - Watch the Watering